 The project is being financed partly by grants, partly by loans.

-The food & beverage items (other than wine) that we offer for sale at Hunt Country had, as of July 2012, an average Distance-from-Source (DfS) of just 162 miles.
-And we are working to reduce that further, as well as the DfS of our wines -- 532 miles.
-The greatest challenge in the case of wines is to source bottles that are produced closer to home.
+The food & beverage items (other than wine) that we offered for sale at Hunt Country in 2013 had an average Distance-from-Source (DfS) of just 122 miles.
+We are working to reduce that further, and have begun to measure and reduce the DfS of our wines.
+The greatest challenge in the case of wines is to source bottles that are manufactured closer to home.

 Since the inception of Hunt Country Vineyards, Art and Joyce Hunt have spread the leftover grape pomace back in the vineyards and on our crops to improve soil health.
 Grape pomace (photo at right) consists of the stems, skins and seeds left over from pressing the grapes.